 Enterprise service bus facilitates reliable, secure communications between various IT resources like platforms, applications, and services distributed across multiple systems all throughout an organization.

-Q19) What are the uses of checkpoint and confirm activity?
+Q19) What are the uses of the checkpoint and confirm activity?

-Confirm activity is deployed to provide client acknowledgements.
+Confirm activity is deployed to provide client acknowledgments.